Robo-Advisors vs. Financial Advisors: Which is Right For You?

 You should also keep in mind that robo-advisors have significantly lower account minimum requirements than many traditional advisors do, and Betterment has no account minimum at all.

-Some self-directed investing platforms like M1 Finance are also free, with a low investment minimum and access to custom and curated portfolios.
+Some self-directed investing platforms like M1 Finance charge low fees, with a low investment minimum and access to custom and curated portfolios.

 How Do Much Financial Advisors Cost?